vicraj/ATC-ML-CYBER/source/data_parser/README.md

 The main functional parser script, based off `pcap_dpkt.py` uses threads and loads PCAP into mamory to speed up the process.

 *Note: this script performance can significantly be improved by creating a separate indexing array on truncated dates and using isplit to seek to needed timestamp in the main pcap loop*

+**In order to run this script on large datasets such as weekly ones from DARPA:**
+*  Copy and paste header row from sample data file provided by darpa
+*  Fix the dates by making sure they are in this format MM/DD/YYYY - it seems their timestamps are inconsistent

 #### Description of parameters
 ```
 usage: pcap_parser_dpkt_memory_hog.py [-h] --metadata METADATA --pcap PCAP